Fl4gu1z0wsky/CEH/README.md

 **POODLE** - Padding Oracle On Downgraded Legacy Encryption - It is a man-in-the-middle exploit which takes advantage of Internet and security software clients' fallback to SSL 3.0.
 If attackers successfully exploit this vulnerability, on average, they only need to make 256 SSL 3.0 requests to reveal one byte of encrypted messages.

 **Fuzzing** - A Black Box software testing technique, which basically consists in finding implementation bugs using malformed/semi-malformed data injection in an automated fashion.

+**Registration** - The attacker registers himself as the targeted VoIP user.
+If successful, all the incoming calls to the victim VoIP user will be routed to the VoIP phone chosen.

 **Rootkit** - Malicious software that provides root-level, privileged access to a computer while hiding its existence and actions.
 Hackers use rootkits to conceal themselves until they decide to execute their malicious malware.
 The list below show what can be done with a rootkit: